 🎬 This isn’t a rhetorical question.
 Here’s your first action step.
 I want you to put it into words in the comments below, or else you’ll forget it like the way you forget 99% of lectures you watch.

 Most people will gloss over when they see a list like this.

 “OK, makes sense,” they’ll nod along before they go on with their day.
 Like a warm shower washing over their head.
-But there’s a price to pay for comfort.
+But ignore at your own peril.
+There’s a price to pay for comfort.

 It’s what you do with the insights, not the fact that you have them.